pkgxdev/pkgx/README.md

 &nbsp;

-# Installing tea
+# Getting Started

 tea is a standalone, cross-platform† binary.
-Grab it from [releases] or `curl`
+Grab it from the project [releases] or `curl` it:
-it:

 ```sh
 $ curl -Lo tea https://tea.xyz/$(uname)/$(uname -m)